Save up to 25%… Shop Our Birthday Sale Now!

 • Balances histamine levels & helps alleviate seasonal allergies

-Let’s dive deeper into a few of these benefits...
+Let’s dive deeper into a few of these health benefits...

 Reishi For Calming the Nervous System

-Reishi has a beneficial effect on the nervous system and may be helpful for anxious pets, or during those stressful situations like thunderstorms or fireworks.
+Reishi has a beneficial effect on the nervous system and may be helpful for anxious pets or during stressful situations like thunderstorms or fireworks.

 This is one reason Dr. Rob Silver added reishi to Real Mushrooms’ “Relax” pet chews: for its potential to be an excellent calming agent for dogs and cats.
 It is also a wonderful synergistic mushroom to lion’s mane, which is also in the “Relax” chews.

 Overall, Reishi exhibits broad neuroprotective effects.
-Reishi should be considered in case of animal neurodegenerative diseases and brain injury, Canine Cognitive Dysfunction, degenerative myelopathy, spinal cord injury, stroke, or epilepsy (7).
+Reishi should be considered in the case of animal neurodegenerative diseases and brain injury, Canine Cognitive Dysfunction, degenerative myelopathy, spinal cord injury, stroke, or epilepsy [7].

 Calming Reishi for dogs with anxiety